Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: Introduction

-Our observation of state-operator correspondence directly verifies conformal symmetry for the $3D$ Ising transition, which was conjectured by Polyakov 50 years ago \cite{polyakov1970conformal}.
+Our observations directly verify conformal symmetry for the $3D$ Ising transition, which was conjectured by Polyakov 50 years ago \cite{polyakov1970conformal}.
 Before our results, the most compelling evidence for the $3D$ Ising transition being conformal was from numerical conformal bootstrap \cite{Rychkov:2009ij,ElShowk:2012ht,Kos:2016ysd,RMP_CB,Ising_CB}, which assumes conformal symmetry and found critical exponents close to the values obtained by various methods such as Monte Carlo simulation \cite{Hasenbusch2010,Landau2018} and measured by experiments \cite{Vicari2002}.
+In addition, there was an effort~\cite{Meneses2019viral} to justify the conformal invariance of the $3D$ Ising by showing that the virial current operator does not exist.~\footnote{We note that Ref.~\cite{Wschebor2016} claimed a proof of the conformal invariance of $3D$ Ising transition, but it is unclear if the proof is correct (see the comment in Appendix B in the first arXiv version of Ref.\cite{Meneses2019viral}).} Our obtained operator spectrum from the state-operator correspondence indeed convincingly shows that the $3D$ Ising transition does not have the virial current, which is a structural explanation of the $3D$ Ising being conformal~\cite{Nakayama2013ScaleVSConformal}.
 A major surprise of our results is that an incredibly small system size ($8\sim 16$ total spins) is already enough to yield accurate conformal data of the $3D$ Ising CFT.
 So we expect this approach to open a new avenue for studying higher dimensional phase transitions and CFTs.
 Firstly, there is a zoo of universalities that can be studied using our approach, which is amenable to various numerical techniques such as exact diagnolization (ED), density-matrix renormalization group (DMRG) and determinantal Monte Carlo.
 This offers an opportunity to tackle many open questions regarding phase transitions, critical phases and CFTs.
 Secondly, a number of new universal quantities can be computed once the $3D$ CFT is simulated on a sphere, such as operator product expansion coefficients, $F$ (of $F$-theorem)~\cite{Casini2011Towards,Jafferis2011,Myers2011Holographic,Casini2012Renormalization}, and the spherical binder ratio~\cite{Berkowitz2021Binder}, just to name a few.

 The paper is organized as follows.
 In Sec. \ref{sec:review_CFT} we will review background knowledge including the radial quantization of CFTs and the state-operator correspondence.
 The spherical Landau level quantization and related fuzzy sphere are discussed in Sec. \ref{sec:review_QH}.
 Readers familiar with these topics can skip some of these subsections.
 In Sec. \ref{sec:model}, we formulate spherical Landau levels to regularize the $3D$ Ising transition on a fuzzy sphere.
 A global quantum phase diagram is presented.
 In Sec. \ref{sec:state-operator}, we present the low-lying energy spectra at the phase transition point, and analyze their one-to-one correspondence with the scaling operators as predicted by the Ising CFT.
 This is the main result of this paper.
 At last, we present a discussion and outlook in Sec. \ref{sec:discussion}.